jackfranklin/MiniJest/README.md

 # MiniJest

-Because the world needs more testing frameworks.
+A Node testing framework inspired by MiniTest for Ruby.

-This is my attempt at a testing framework, for fun more than anything else.
-Loosely inspired by Ruby MiniTest and its way of writing tests that are just methods on a class.
+I like the idea of making tests methods on an object.
+I find it acts as a nice natural divider to make sure each test file isn't doing too much.

 ## Example